weaveworks-experiments/flux-classic/site/edgebal.md

 ### Trying it out

-Provided you have the Weave Flux prerequisities in the form of an endpoint for etcd in `ETCD_ADDRESS`, to expose the service `pages-svc` you can do:
+Provided you have the Flux prerequisities in the form of an endpoint for etcd in `ETCD_ADDRESS`, to expose the service `pages-svc` you can
+do:

 ```bash
 docker run -p 8080:80 -d -e ETCD_ADDRESS -e SERVICE=foo-svc \